Ethics and Declarations of Interest

 The new ethics framework for members and for relevant employees was implemented with effect from 1 January 2003.
 This required a number of actions to be taken by local authorities, such as putting procedures in place to deal with:

-Tipperary County Council has currently assigned the duties of Ethics Registrar with effect from 1st June 2020 to David Coleman, Administrative Officer, by Chief Executive’s Order, under Section 173 of the Act.
+Tipperary County Council has currently assigned the duties of Ethics Registrar with effect from 1st June 2022 to Ger Walsh, Senior Executive Officer, by Chief Executive’s Order, under Section 173 of the Act.
 The Ethics Registrar is responsible for the issue of the annual declaration forms to councillors and relevant employees.
 Nobody may hold this position for more than two years.

 A register of interests is compiled from the annual declarations and made available for public inspection.